rhysfaultless-cpr/lumini_8x8_and_metro_express/README.md

     - In the Arduino IDE, select _Sketch ⟶ Include Library ⟶ Add .ZIP Library..._
     - Select the library and then _Open_
 6. Open the Arduino Sketch from this repository, [lumini_metro_example](./lumini_metro_example.ino).
-7. Updload the Sketch to the Adafruit Metro by:
+7. Upload the Sketch to the Adafruit Metro by:
     - Select the Board
     - Select the Port
     - Select the _Upload_ button